saptak/envddext/FAQ.md

 - Follow interactive step-by-step tutorials for Gateway setup, JWT authentication, and traffic splitting
 - Configure advanced resilience policies with timeout and retry management for production reliability
 - Access everything from a streamlined four-tab interface with progressive complexity design
-- **NEW: Port Forward Manager** - eliminate manual kubectl commands with one-click gateway access
+- **NEW: Port Forward Manager** - Dynamic service discovery with service selector dropdown and intelligent port management

 ### I'm already using Kubernetes tools.
 Why switch?